 SaPaDaPaSo is a non-profit organization run by volunteers.
 The group is responsible for organizing the St. Patrick's Day Parade each year in Cedar Rapids, Iowa.

-The parade is held every year on March 17th regardless of weather conditions.
-The Saint Patrick’s Day Parade celebration in 1990 had an estimated attendance of 50,000 spectators.
+The parade is held every year in March, regardless of weather conditions.
+The Saint Patrick's Day Parade celebration in 1990 had an estimated attendance of 50,000 spectators.

 Several memorial awards honoring past members of SaPaDaPaSo are handed out.
 Family members of these individuals help select the recipients of these memorial awards which are "floating trophies" that the winner has for a year.
 The judges are sequestered immediately following the parade while they make their final decisions.
 It is said that these "discussions" have often been lively conversations.